 Over the last two decades, MSIs have been established in almost every major global industry.
 They are now responsible for certifying the production of clothing and food, monitoring the extraction of oil and gas, and establishing codes of conduct for internet companies regarding privacy and freedom of expression.
 By joining an MSI, companies or governments publicly commit to that MSI’s standards or work towards that initiative’s goals.

 So are MSIs effective?
-That’s what we research and investigate.
+That had been our primary research question for the past decade leading up to our latest and most comprehensive report, Not Fit-For-Purpose, which concluded that MSIs are in fact not effective.
 Despite the growing prominence and prevalence of MSIs, there is little agreement about their effectiveness.
 To some, MSIs offer an important opportunity to advance protection for human rights and build systems to improve the way businesses address abuses.
 Others have criticized MSIs for requiring significant investments of time and resources from all stakeholders while producing little change for affected communities on the ground.
 On one hand, MSIs may be coalition-building platforms to accelerate industry change.
 On the other, they may be distracting from efforts to create binding human rights standards.

 HOW DID MSIS EMERGE AS IMPORTANT TOOLS IN THE CORPORATE ACCOUNTABILITY CONTEXT?